qig123/pdf_trans/mybook/Part I_ Foundations/Chapter 3_ Names, Scopes, and Bindings.md

 Object Orientation

 The difference between module types and classes is a powerful pair of features found together in the latter but not the former—namely, inheritance and dynamic method dispatch.8 Inheritance allows new classes to be deﬁned as extensions or reﬁnements of existing classes.
 Dynamic method dispatch allows a reﬁned class to override the deﬁnition of an operation in its parent class, and for the choice among deﬁnitions to be made at run time, on the basis of whether a particular object belongs to the child class or merely to the parent.
 Inheritance facilitates a programming style in which all or most operations are thought of as belonging to objects, and in which new objects can inherit many of their operations from existing objects, without the need to rewrite code.
 Classes have their roots in Simula-67, and were further developed in Smalltalk.
 They ap- pear in many modern languages, including Eiffel, OCaml, C++, Java, C#, and sev- eral scripting languages, notably Python and Ruby.
 Inheritance mechanisms can also be found in certain languages that are not usually considered object-oriented, including Modula-3, Ada 95, and Oberon.
 We will examine inheritance, dynamic dispatch, and their impact on scope rules in Chapter 10 and in Section 14.4.4.

+8 A few languages—notablymembers of the ML family—havemodule types with inheritance—but still without dynamic method dispatch.
+Modules in most languages are missing both features.

 Module types and classes (ignoring issues related to inheritance) require only simple changes to the scope rules deﬁned for modules in Section 3.3.4.
 Every instance A of a module type or class (e.g., every rand_gen) has a separate copy of the module or class’s variables.
 These variables are then visible when executing one of A’s operations.
 They may also be indirectly visible to the operations of some other instance B if A is passed as a parameter to one of those operations.
 This rule makes it possible in most object-oriented languages to construct binary (or more-ary) operations that can manipulate the variables (ﬁelds) of more than one instance of a class.